OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/resources/educationstudent.md

 # educationStudent resource type

-Additional information added to an [educationUser](educationuser.md) which is present when the primaryRole of a user is `student`.
+Additional information added to an [educationUser](educationuser.md) that is present when the primaryRole of a user is `student`.

 ## Properties
 | Property	   | Type	|Description|